 CDC guidelines are available for contact tracing and isolation after COVID illness (cdc.gov).
-In general, these will be adopted with a few changes deemed necessary, given the higher transmission risk in the singing environment.
+In general, these will be adopted with a few changes deemed necessary.

-The following communication plan will be used whenever a member has concerns about contact, symptoms, or a positive COVID test:
+The following communication plan will be used whenever a participant has concerns about close contacts, symptoms, or a positive COVID test:

-- If contact tracing is necessary, that will occur between the Reporting Officer and the close contacts, maintaining as much confidentiality as possible.
-Close contacts will be identified by the affected participant, with guidance from the assigned seating chart.
+If contact tracing is necessary, that will occur between the Reporting Officer and the close contacts, maintaining as much confidentiality as possible.
+Close contacts will be identified by the affected participant and the Safety Officer.

 As a reminder, the U.S. CDC definition of a close contact is as follows: